rhysmoggs/ms1-bakes-by-noemie/README.md

 Here is the official website for Bakes by Noémie, a bakery based in South Wales.

 The website is the company's first launched website and aims to increase brand awareness and attract more customers to purchase their baked goods.
-The website will clearly display information for new and returning customers including company contact info, updates and social media links.
-The website is fully responsible on a range of small, hand-held devices and up to larger screen sizes.
+The website will clearly display information for new and returning customers including the company's contact info, updates and social media links.
+The website is fully responsible on a range of small, hand-held devices and up to 1201px and over.
 This is to ensure that as many eyes as possible can visit the website, in turn increasing the ultimate goal of turning a profit via the Bakes by Noémie shop.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>